 Provisions in respect of 'Enhanced Pension' relate to the estimated costs to the College of enhanced early retirement benefits received by former employees e.g. added years of service.
-This provision has been recalculated in accordance with guidance issued by the Association of Colleges, using the agreed change to the Consumer Price Index for future pension increases.
+This provision has been recalculated in accordance with guidance issued by the Association of Colleges.